trailblazer/trailblazer.github.io/gems/reform/upgrading-guide.md

 ## 2.0 to 2.1

-* In a Rails environment with ActiveModel/ActiveRecord, you have to include the [reform-rails](https://github.com/trailblazer/reform-rails) gem.
+In a Rails environment with ActiveModel/ActiveRecord, you have to include the [reform-rails](https://github.com/trailblazer/reform-rails) gem.

-{% highlight ruby %}
 	gem "reform"
 	gem "reform-rails"
-{% endhighlight %}

 ## 1.2 to 2.0